Back to All Events

-In response to the tragic events in Villach's city center on February 15, 2025, NGO HOPE is launching this initiative, along with Project Lili / Life in Light – Human Rights, as a countermeasure against extremism.
-This project aims to foster dialogue, inclusivity, and democratic values, providing a constructive response to polarization and radicalization.
+In response to the Iran–Israel war, starting June 13, 2025 and the tragic mass stabbing attack in Villach's city center on February 15, 2025, NGO HOPE is launching this initiative, along with Project Lili / Life in Light – Human Rights, as a countermeasure against extremism.
+This project aims to foster political empowerment, dialogue, inclusivity, and democratic values, providing a constructive response to polarization and radicalization.

 To ensure accessibility for participants with language barriers, the workshops will be translated:

-Apl.
-Prof. Dr. Andreas Blank’s workshop will be interpreted into Farsi and Dari by BEd.
-Zahra Ghobadi.
+• Apl.
+Prof. Dr. Andreas Blank’s workshop will be interpreted into Farsi and Dari by Zahra Ghobadi, BEd., B.A.

 As part of this initiative, two distinguished scholars will lead workshops addressing key challenges in contemporary democratic theory, human rights, and global justice.